idb-project/idbiaas/README.md

 - `url`: URL where the IDB API is reached, eg. https://idb.example.org/api/v2
 - `version`: API version to use, `2` or `3` (integer)
-- `token`: IDB API token
+- `token`: IDB API token(s).
+Can be a single string or an array of strings if objects of multiple owners should be updated.
-- `create`: set to true to create nonexisting machines in the IDB
+- `create`: set to true to create nonexisting machines in the IDB.
+This only works with a single token.

 #### Driver configuration